Skip to main content

 4. Save and restart Cursor.

-1. Open your configuration file:
+1. Open your MCP configuration file:

 • macOS: ~/Library/Application Support/Claude/claude_desktop_config.json